silly-h/Fp_autoware_humble/README.md

 # Autoware Installation and Configuration Guide

+### **Hardware Devices**

+- **Industrial Computer**: Expansion board for NVIDIA Jetson series products developed by Plink
+- **Camera**: OAK-D-Lite
+- **LiDAR**: RS-LIDAR-16
+- **GNSS/IMU**: Fixposition VRTK2

+### ⚠️ **Attention!!!**

+When using the BSP configuration file for the Plink-Jetson series expansion board or complete system to flash to JetPack 6.0, the following issues may occur:

+1. **After flashing version 36.3, the system repeatedly reboots and cannot start normally.
+Version 36.2 is the successful flashing version.**
+2. **After flashing, Ubuntu 22.04 does not come with the Firefox browser by default.
+In domestic development environments, downloading Firefox via snap is time-consuming.**
+3. **After flashing, Ubuntu 22.04 lacks the corresponding USB driver (ttyUSB0), making it impossible to access external large-capacity storage devices (USB drives/SSDs).
+Installing the corresponding extension package does not resolve this issue.**
+4. **After flashing, the ROS 2 Humble version installed on Ubuntu 22.04 has incomplete functionality, including the absence of the `ros2 run` command and issues with shutting down ROS nodes properly.**
+   **Note!!!: This issue might also be caused by using the `sudo aptitude install` command, which may remove a large number of ROS components.
+It is recommended not to use this command.**

 ## I. Flashing the System

 1. Prepare a virtual machine with Ubuntu 20.04.
 Reference: [Flashing Guide](https://gitee.com/plink718/plink-jetpack/tree/master/flashPatch/36.3/AGX-Orin/Y-C8)